-Mode of action/ toxicity Although nickel essentiality in terrestrial to terrestrial vertebrates has been established, limited information exists for the role of nickel in sustaining aquatic life.
+Mode of action/ toxicity Although nickel essentiality in terrestrial-to-terrestrial vertebrates has been established, limited information exists for the role of nickel in sustaining aquatic life.
 Nickel is an essential nutrient for algae and cyanobacteria.
 It is currently unclear whether nickel is essential to aquatic invertebrates and vertebrates, as nickel-containing metallo-enzyme has yet to be recovered from animal tissue.
 Nickel can replace essential metals in metallo-enzymes, thereby causing disruptions in metabolic pathways.
 Nickel adversely affected growth and morphology of the marine bacterium Arthrobacter marinus.
 It also inhibited growth of the diatom Phaeodactylum tricornutum, of the alga Thalassiosira aestevalis, and of a natural marine phytoplanktonic community.
 Chronic exposure to nickel resulted in reduced hatching success and survival of the topsmelt (Atherinops affinis).
 Acute nickel poisoning leads to mortality of marine organisms.
 Toxicity of nickel increased with increasing hydrostatic pressure.
 Toxicity to marine bacterium Acinetobacter sp. also increased with increasing pH (from 5.5 to 8.5).
 Seawater decreases the toxicity of nickel to microbes due to the competitive interaction between magnesium and nickel for common binding sites on cell surfaces.
-Natural occurrence in South African waters Nickel concentrations in marine water have been found to range from 0.2 to $3 \mu g/L^{119,131}$ .
-A range between 0.12 and 0.70 $\mu g/L$ , with an average of 0.23 $\mu g/L$ , has been reported for the most probable species (NiCO 3 , Ni 2+ , NiCl) in oxygenated seawater .
-The average nickel concentration in South African offshore surface waters was reported as 0.563 $\mu g/L$ in 1984 .
-Coastal nickel concentrations were generally higher with a median of 1.1 $\mu g/L$ (ranging from 0.16 to 26 $\mu g/L$ ) .
+Natural occurrence in South African waters Nickel concentrations in marine water have been found to range from 0.2 to 3 μg/L .
+A range between 0.12 and 0.70 μg/L, with an average of 0.23 μg/L, has been reported for the most probable species (NiCO 3 , Ni 2+ , NiCl) in oxygenated seawater .
+The average nickel concentration in South African offshore surface waters was reported as 0.563 μg/L in 1984 .
+Coastal nickel concentrations were generally higher with a median of 1.1 μg/L (ranging from 0.16 to 26 μg/L) .
 Higher nickel concentrations in South Africa occurred around Richards Bay and Durban, Knysna, Green Point and the Olifants River .
-It has been established that input from mixed industrial urban sources may elevate nickel concentrations to 10-50 $\mu g/L^{248}$ .
-Guideline levels Natural Environment Mariculture adopted in other jurisdictions (μg/L) ANZECC 2000 7-560 B,C <100 b,E Jene en en en en (193) - J EPA 1995 74 (Acute); 8.2 (Chronic) B EPA 199845 4600 B,F EPA Oregon 2013 74 (Acute); 8.2 (Chronic) B EPA California 20136 5-50 A,D EPA Florida 201518 8.8 (Acute) A 8.3 (Acute) A,E EPA South Carolina 2014 75 (Acute); 8.3 (Chronic) A 4600 A,G EPA North Carolina 201611 74 (Acute); 8.2 (Chronic) ₿ European Union 2013 34 (Acute); 8.3 (Chronic) B,E BCLME 2006 70 (Chronic) A 70 (Chronic) A,E WIOR 20095 70 (Chronic) ^ 70 (Chronic) A,E
+It has been established that input from mixed industrial urban sources may elevate nickel concentrations to 10-50 μg/L .
+Guideline levels Natural Environment Mariculture adopted in other jurisdictions (μg/L) ANZECC 2000 7-560 B,C <100 B,E Jene 2020 (198) - J EPA 1995 74 (Acute); 8.2 (Chronic) B EPA 199845 4600 B,F EPA Oregon 2013 74 (Acute); 8.2 (Chronic) B EPA California 20136 5-50 A,D EPA Florida 201518 8.8 (Acute) ^ 8.3 (Acute) A,E EPA South Carolina 201416 75 (Acute); 8.3 (Chronic) A 4600 A,G EPA North Carolina 201611 74 (Acute); 8.2 (Chronic) B European Union 2013 34 (Acute); 8.3 (Chronic) B,E BCLME 2006 70 (Chronic) ▲ 70 (Chronic) A,E WIOR 20095 70 (Chronic)^ 70 (Chronic) A,E

 - A Expressed as total recoverable metal. - B Expressed as dissolved metal. - C Values for alternative levels of protection (% species).
-Alternative levels include $80\% = 560 \mu g/L$ , $90\% = 200 \mu g/L$ , $95\% = 70 \mu g/L$ and $99\% = 7 \mu g/L$ . - D Values for alternative measurements.
+Alternative levels include 80% = 560 $\mu$ g/L, 90% = 200 $\mu$ g/L, 95% = 70 $\mu$ g/L and 99% = 7 $\mu$ g/L. - D Values for alternative measurements.
 Alternative measurements include 6-month median = $5 \mu g/L$ , Daily maximum = $20 \mu g/L$ , Instantaneous maximum = $50 \mu g/L$ . - E Protection of mariculture organism health. - F Protection of human health, for consumption of organisms and water. - G Protection of human health, for consumption of organisms only.